jaca230/teststand_daq_manual/docs/hardware_overview.md

 ### Overview

 For our use case, the FC7 can be viewed as a hub that sends out Timing, Trigger, and Control (TTC) Signals to the AMC13s.
 It is a much more general tool developed by CERN, you can read more about it at a surface level in [this presentation](https://indico.cern.ch/event/299180/contributions/1659595/attachments/563055/775699/FC7.pdf).
+Additionally, there are some [detailed schematics](pdfs/FC7_Schematics.pdf).

+The FC7 has two slots for FMC modules.
+Usually, the top slot is for an [SFP interface](hardware_overview.md#sfp-interface).
+The bottom slot is for the FMC that handles [trigger and clock input](hardware_overview.md#trigger-and-clock-input-interface).

+### FMCs

+#### SFP Interface

+The SFP interface is more or less "plug and play".
+You should familiarize yourself with the [FC7 labeling](miscellaneous_info.md#fc7-labeling).
+Also which slot this is in needs to be [specified in the ODB](odb_config.md#ccc-fmc-location-topbottom).

+#### Trigger and Clock Input Interface

+The trigger and clock input interface uses a [digital I/O board](pdfs/FC7_FMC.pdf).
+The FC7 firmware is configured to use channels 4-7 for input, and 0-3 for output; on the board there are microswitches you must toggle on the [digital I/O board](pdfs/FC7_FMC.pdf).
+For incoming signals that will expect 50 Ohm termination, you should apply a jumper shown in page 4 of the [digital I/O board quick reference](pdfs/FC7_FMC.pdf).

+In some setups, there is also a 2nd mezzanine card that then mounts on that FMC card to route the I/O through coax ribbon cables.
+This [connects to the bank board](hardware_overview.md#samtech-ribbon-cable-to-bank-board).

+### Wired Connections

+#### Optical Link to AMC13

+The FC7 sends trigger information to the AMC13s over an optical cable.
+This allows one FC7 to send triggers to up to 8 crates.
+Fill in the [FC7 SFP ports](miscellaneous_info.md#fc7-labeling) with Finisar (or similar) SFP transceiver(s), one for each AMC13.
+Connect it to the [appropriate SFP port in the AMC13](hardware_overview.md#optical-link-to-fc7).

+See the [labeled DAQ Picture](hardware_overview.md#labled-picture-one-crate-system) trigger out FC7.

+#### Samtech Ribbon cable to Bank Board

+A ribbon cable is used to carry TTC signals from the FC7 to a signal bank board.
+The ribbon cable used is a Samtec HHSC-108-40.00-SU-SU (the 40.00 specifies the length, which need not be 40 cm).
+This cable runs between the [trigger and clock input interface FMC](hardware_overview.md#trigger-and-clock-input-interface) and the bank board; this [diagram bank board](miscellaneous_info.md#bank-signals) may be helpful.

+See the [labeled DAQ Picture](hardware_overview.md#labled-picture-one-crate-system) FC7 trigger in.

 ### Configuration

+First you should [configure the MCH](hardware_overview.md#mch-microtca-carrier-hub) if you haven't already.

 For most of the configuration below to work, you must have [cactus](software_dependencies.md#ipbus-cactus) installed and linked with python.
 There are [FC7 python configuration scripts located on the PIONEER github](https://github.com/PIONEER-Experiment/wfdConfig).
 After [setting up your github account](software_dependencies.md#pioneer-experiment-repositories), You can clone the repository with:
 ```